ssvassiliev/Summer_School_General/_episodes/09-planning.md

 > ## Our Goals
 > * Run as much as possible in parallel.
-> * Keep all CPU-cores busy at all time.
+> * Keep all CPU-cores busy at all times.
 > * Avoid processes/threads having to wait long for data.
 {: .callout}